Logger

 // Or extend your config for customization

-// Logging remote IP and Port
+// Log remote IP and port

 app.Use(logger.New(logger.Config{